sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ![](lab1media/media/eclipsestartdark.png)

-Go ahead and click hide, and you'll now be shown your new workspace.
+If you didn't already, go ahead and click hide, and you'll now be shown your new workspace.

 ![](lab1media/media/eclipsedarkinit.png).

-If you didn't end up switching to this darkest dark theme, then your eclipse would look liook more like the image below.
+If you didn't end up switching to this darkest dark theme, then your eclipse would look look more like the image below.
 This is from a previous version, so the windows open may be slightly different.

 ![](lab1media/media/image7.png)